JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-new-project.md

    ![New Compose Multiplatform app on desktop](first-compose-project-on-desktop-3.png){width=400}

+   Thanks to Compose Hot Reload, you can fix this without rebuilding the app.

 ### Use Compose Hot Reload to quickly iterate on the UI

-You can fix the desktop UI and verify the fix without rerunning the build:
+You can fix the desktop UI and verify the fix without building the app again:

 1. Update the `main.kt` file under the `desktopApp/src/` directory as follows: